Ukulhas: Waste management

 Ukulhas is well regarded as an environment friendly Island where the waste is managed in a systematic manner.
-As a result of its outstanding services to protect and preserve the vulnerable environment, Ukulhas achieved the ‘Green Leaf Award’ by the Maldivian government in the year 2014.
+As a result of its outstanding services to protect and preserve the vulnerable environment, Ukulhas achieved the ‘Green Leaf Award’ by the Maldivian government in 2014.
 Ukulhas implements huge cleaning programs, planting programs, several programs on waste management and programs on marine and biodiversity.
-Hence today Ukulhas is exemplary island on dealing with mega environmental issues which results Ukulhas is marked as environmentally role model Island in its archipelago.

-Today ukulhas islanders do not require going out for dump their garbage; Island council manages island wastes in a systematic manner.
+Today Ukulhas islanders do not require going out for dump their garbage; the island council manages island wastes in a systematic manner.
 For outside trash management, dustbins are kept in an adequate distance everywhere in the island.
-People in the island may not require throw their litters such as cans, bottle, papers etc. Therefore, the island and its beaches are kept clean and tidy.